dylan-sutton-chavez/uncertainty-simple-perceptron/README.md

 Username for 'https://github.com': your-github-user Password for 'https://your-github-user@github.com': personal-acess-token

-# Move to the cloned GitHub repository.
+# Move to the cloned GitHub repository and create the file for the datasets.
 $ cd aardvark-package
+$ mkdir datasetes
 ```

 > How to Obtain the Personal Acess Token (PAC): GitHub Website → Settings → Developer Settings → Personal Acess Tokens → Tokens (Classic) → Generate New Token.